 First, you should understand that the two most common forms of offshore companies are the LLC and Freezone.
 While both types are legal entities, they have a few key differences.
 Both have their benefits and disadvantages.
 The main one is the taxes.
 If you have a foreign company, you should understand the taxes in the country where the company is incorporated.
 In this article, I’ll give you an overview of the tax implications of each type of Offshore Company.

-1: The Freezone company in Dubai allows expatriates to have 100% ownership of the company without needing a local sponsor or additional partners.
+1: The Business Set up in Dubai Free zones allows expatriates to have 100% ownership of the company without needing a local sponsor or additional partners.
 It offers the same protections as an LLC company but without the costs of external approvals.
 While free zone entities require no licensing, they may need to rent physical space in the free zone.
 This is why discussing these issues with experts before starting your business is important.

 2: LLCs are different from free zones, governed by different authorities.
 The company is limited to a certain number of visas in a free zone.
 The company can also opt for a share split with local sponsors, which will require renting out physical space within the free zone.
 LLCs benefit ex-pats because they can own 100 percent of the firm without needing to hire more local staff.